One of the most common problems we hear about homeowners is a beeping smoke alarm, usually 3 times. This can be a very alarming situation.

 - In any case, if the detector is older than ten years, it should be replaced.

-2. How do I silence a smoke alarm that is powered by batteries?
+2. How do I silence a smoke alarm powered by batteries?

-Smoke alarms that are powered by a battery can be muted by simply removing the battery.
+Smoke alarms powered by a battery can be muted by simply removing the battery.

 Warning: do avoid leaving the unit without a battery for an extended period of time.
 Otherwise, your residence will be unprotected, of course.